tomfaulhaber/cl-format/README.markdown

       (let [[m d y h min am?] (some-date-decomposition-fn)] (cl-format log-format m d y h min am? msg)))

+### Using column aware streams across format invocations ###

+Writers in Java have no real idea of current column or device page width, so the format directives that want to work relative to the current position on the page have nothing to work with.
+To deal with this, cl-format contains an extension to writer called ColumnWriter.
+ColumnWriter watches the output and keeps track of what column the current output is going to.

+When you call format and your format includes a directive that cares about what column it's in (~T, ~&, ~<...~>), cl-format will automatically wrap the Writer you passed in with a ColumnWriter.
+This means that by default all cl-format statements act like they begin on a fresh line and have a page width of 72.

+For many applications, these assumptions are fine and you need to do nothing more.
+But sometimes you want to use multiple cl-format calls that output partial lines.
+You may also want to mix cl-format calls with the native clojure calls like print.
+If you want stay column-aware while doingg this you need to create a ColumnWriter of your own (and possibly bind it to *out*).

+As an example of this, this function takes a nested list and prints it as a table (returning the result as a string):

+    (defn list-to-table [aseq column-width]
+      (let [stream (ColumnWriter. (java.io.StringWriter.))]
+        (binding [*out* stream]
+         (doseq [row aseq]
+           (doseq [col row]
+             (cl-format true "~4D~7,vT" col column-width))
+           (prn)))
+        (.toString (.getWriter stream))))

+(In reality, you'd probably do this as a single call to cl-format.)

+The constructor to ColumnWriter takes the Writer it's wrapping and (optionally) the page width (in columns) for use with ~<...~>.

 ### Examples ###

 The following function uses cl-format to dump a columnized table of the Java system properties: